An Exegetical Commentary

 Typical Christian interpretation makes Paul and Jacob ("James) inconsistent with each other, because Jacob writes that "faith without works is useless" (Jas 2:20), and that "a man is justified by works and not by faith alone" (2:24); However, Paul and Jacob do not contradict each other.
 In Ephesians 2:8–10 Paul himself ties faith to good works and explains how they are related to each other.

-29― Or is God: Grk. theos, the God of Israel.
-See the note on verse 3 above. the God of Jews: pl. of Grk.
+Or is God: Grk. theos, the God of Israel.
+See verse 3 above. the God of Jews: pl. of Grk.
 Ioudaios, lit.
 "Judeans."
 See the note on verse 1 and 9 above.
-The term likely intends the Jews of Judea, that is orthodox traditional Jews who thought they had an exclusive relationship with God. only: Grk. monon, adv., alone, but, only.
+The term likely intends the Jews of Judea, that is orthodox traditional Jews that followed the traditions of the Pharisees, and claimed to have God all to themselves.
+Traditional Jews did not accept other descendants of Jacob as true Jews. only: Grk. monon, adv., alone, but, only.
 Is He not the God of Gentiles: pl. of Grk. ethnos.
 The term, often used in the plural, originally referred to a number of people or animals forming a group, then later strictly of humans as a people group.
 Mounce gives the root meaning as multitude or company.
 Ethnos in the singular may refer to a people with a specific culture, such as the Samaritan Jews (Acts 8:9) or Israel (Matt 21:43; Acts 24:17).
-In its plural forms (nom. ethnē, gen. ethnōn ; dat. ethnei) the term corresponds to the Heb. goyim, which in the Tanakh referred to all nations, including Israel (cf. Gen 10:5; 12:2; 17:4; 18:18; Ex 19:6; Deut 4:6; Ps 106:5; Isa 9:1; Jer 5:15; Ezek 4:13; 36:13-14; Mic 4:2-3).
+In its plural forms the term corresponds to the Heb. goyim, which in the Tanakh referred to all nations, including Israel (cf. Gen 10:5; 12:2; 17:4; 18:18; Ex 19:6; Deut 4:6; Ps 106:5; Isa 9:1; Jer 5:15; Ezek 4:13; 36:13-14; Mic 4:2-3).

 Bible versions routinely translate the plural ethnoi as "Gentiles" and sometimes fail to recognize that the term is referring to countries or nations outside land of Israel where Jews also live.
-Just as the plural Ioudaioi can mean Jews, Judeans or more specifically the Judean authorities (i.e., Sanhedrin), so the context must be examined to determine the meaning of the ethnos.
-The word does not have a particular religious meaning. also?
+As a contrasting term here "nations" would include all people groups not counted as traditional Jews. also?
 Yes, of Gentiles also: Paul uses a form of rabbinic reasoning here called mah nafka' minah, lit. "what comes out of this argument" (Shulam).
-Israel might possess the Torah, but that Torah reveals God is the God of all nations, including people not descended from Jacob.
+Israel might possess the Torah, but that Torah reveals God is the God of all nations as listed in Genesis 10.
 Since God is one, as declared in the Shema, then he cannot be the justifier of Israel alone.
 He is the God of all the earth and must declare His righteousness in all the nations (cf. Isa 61:11).
-All are justified through the faithfulness of Yeshua.
+All are acquitted before God through the faithfulness of Yeshua.

-30― since indeed God who will justify: Grk. dikaioō, fut.
-See the note on verse 20 above. the circumcised: Grk. peritomē.
-See the note on verse 1 above.
+since indeed: Grk. eiper, conditional particle, if indeed, if so.
+God who will justify: Grk. dikaioō, fut., "acquit."
+See verse 20 above. the circumcised: Grk. peritomē.
+See verse 1 above.
 The term here is a noun, not a verb as translated, and may well allude to the Circumcision Party.
-The term can include Gentile proselytes as well as Judean Jews, Hellenized Jews and Samaritan Jews. by: Grk. ek, prep., lit. "out of." faith: Grk. pistis.
-See the note on verse 3 above.
-The noun should be translated as "faithfulness" since the trait likely refers to God.
-In other words, God justifies because of His faithfulness.
-If the term refers to people then "trusting faithfulness" would be a better translation. and the uncircumcised: Grk. akrobustia, prepuce of the penis, foreskin, to have a foreskin and therefore never circumcised.
+The term can also include Gentile proselytes as well as Judean Jews, Hellenized Jews and Samaritan Jews. by: Grk. ek, prep., lit. "from." faith: Grk. pistis.
+See verse 3 above.
+The noun alludes to the faithfulness of Yeshua. and the uncircumcised: Grk. akrobustia, one having a foreskin and therefore never circumcised.
+The term can refer to both Gentiles and Hellenistic Jews that refrained from circumcision.

 It was "a reproach" for an Israelite to be uncircumcised (Gen 17:14; Josh 5:9).
-Hence the Heb. name arēlim (uncircumcised) became a term of contemptuous reproach, denoting the Philistines and other non-Israelites (Judg 14:3; 1Sam 14:6;17:26; 31:4; 2Sam 1: 20), and used synonymously with Heb. tamē ("unclean") for heathen (Isa 52:1).
-However, some Hellenistic Jews in the Diaspora had forsaken circumcision (Tarn & Griffith 224). through: Grk. dia, prep., by means of, through. faith: or better "faithfulness" in reference to God. is one: Grk. heis, the numeral one.
-This is a clumsy translation since "is one" actually accompanies "God" in the Greek text.
+Hence the Heb. name arēlim (uncircumcised) became a term of contemptuous reproach, denoting the Philistines and other non-Israelites (Jdg 14:3; 1Sam 14:6;17:26; 31:4; 2Sam 1: 20), and used synonymously with Heb. tamē ("unclean") for heathen (Isa 52:1).
+However, some Hellenistic Jews in the Diaspora had forsaken circumcision (Tarn & Griffith 224). through: Grk. dia, prep., by means of, through. faith: Grk. pistis. is one: Grk. heis, the primary number one.
+This is a clumsy translation since "is one" actually occurs with "God" at the beginning of the verse.
 Paul alludes to the Shema, "ADONAI is our God; ADONAI is one" (Deut 6:4).